billhennessy/hugo-shortcodes/README.md

 ## Contributing

+Feel free to improve or add any Hugo shortcodes you'd like.
 Just submit a pull request.

 ## Versioning